Connect with others who understand.

 • Shortness of breath

-• Weight loss
+• Unintended weight loss

 What Is Dementia?

-Causes of Amyloidosis and Dementia
+What Causes Amyloidosis and Dementia?

 Amyloidosis Causes